Help Protect an Iconic Tree Species of the Pacific Northwest this Summer

 Your efforts will help:

-- Update regional models of whitebark pine presence and absence.
+- Update models of whitebark pine presence and absence in high-priority conservation areas to inform forest management and protect this keystone species.

-- Advance restoration planning to ensure whitebark pine endures for generations to come.
+- Advance restoration planning so that whitebark pine forests, and the wildlife that depend on them, endure for generations to come.

 Tracking Whitebark Pine Volunteer Interest Form